NASA-AMMOS/Landform/Web/README.md

 During local development (environment variable `NODE_ENV=development`) the tiling server binary will be found at `../TilingServer/bin/Release/TilingServer.exe`.
 To use the debug build of `TilingServer.exe` instead of the release version, set the environment variable `DEBUG_TILING_SERVER=true`.

-In a production context (`NODE_ENV=production` or `NODE_ENV=integration`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.
+In a deployed context (`NODE_ENV=production` or `NODE_ENV=integration`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.

 ### Tiling Worker
 In order to run projects you will also need at least one running tiling worker connected to the same AWS venue.
 For development one option is to run the tiling worker locally: `npm run start-worker`.